 - Pink Sands in the Bahamas is considered one of the most beautiful beaches in the world

 - Grand Anse in Grenada is a spectacular stretch of pristine white sand and is great for families

 - Seven Mile Beach is a stunning crescent of white sand on the western shore of Grand Cayman

 - Grace Bay in the Turks & Caicos is a stunning beach perfect for jaw-dropping Instagram shots

 Watersports are just as much of a draw as the beaches.
 Scuba diving is popular, of course.
 Go wreck diving on the USS Kittiwake in Grand Cayman, try shore diving off the beaches of Bonaire, or test your nerves diving with hammerhead sharks in the Bahamas.
-If scuba diving doesn’t float your boat, consider adding power snorkeling, kite surfing, or sailing to your itinerary.
+If scuba diving doesn’t float your boat, consider adding power snorkeling, kite surfing, buggy tours in Curacao, or sailing to your itinerary.
 Other fun activities include star-gazing in Antigua, visiting the Montserrat Volcano Observatory, or caving in Barbados.
 St. Barts is best-known for its plethora of shops and gourmet restaurants, perfect for more luxury-driven vacations.